top of page

 Skip this if you used a modern convenience.
 The best way to work with the dough is on a clean work surface that has been lightly dusted with almond flour or spelt flour.
 If you got this far I’m sure you’ve at least seen a video of an Italian grandmother making a mound of flour, making it big hole in the center like the crater James Bond once flew a little helicopter into.

 This dough needs some extra TLC which can only be done by hand.
 You have a blob of dough that’s rather shaggy.
-Doesn’t look like it will roll out well.
+Form a ball.

-Work in 2 1/2 TBSP of ricotta cheese, trying to distribute it evenly.
-Only after that’s done and you have formed a ball and kneaded it for a while can you judge the moisture content.
+Judge the moisture content.
 It is very helpful if you have made egg pasta with 00 flour before.
 As you knead it, does it need more moisture?
-If so, add 1 tsp at a time of water.
+If so, add 1 tsp at a time of water or EVOO.
 Is it too wet?
-If so, incorporate a bit more spelt or almond flour (or both).
+If so, incorporate a bit more flour.

 Wrap up your dough ball in Saran Wrap and let it rest for at least 30 minutes.
 We want the gluten to do it’s thing.
 You could knead again after 30 minutes or not.
 Up to you.